awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Item.md

 ## Contents<a name="API_streaming_Item_Contents"></a>

  ** Confidence **   <a name="transcribe-Type-streaming_Item-Confidence"></a>
-A value between 0 and 1 for an item that is a confidence score that Amazon Transcribe assigns to each word or phrase that it transcribes\.
+A value between zero and one for an item that is a confidence score that Amazon Transcribe assigns to each word or phrase that it transcribes\.
 Type: Double
 Required: No